Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Decentralized Normalized Stochastic Gradient Descent Ascent with Variance Reduction Algorithm

-} \end{theorem}
+\end{theorem}

-{Summarization.} From Theorem~\ref{theorem}, we can obtain the following conclusions. \begin{enumerate}[left=9pt] \item Because $s\in(1, 2]$, the convergence rate is dominated by $O\left( \frac{\kappa^4\ell \sigma^{\frac{2s-2}{2s+1}}}{K^{\frac{s-1}{2s+1}}T^{\frac{s-1}{2s+1}}}\right)$.
-On the one hand, the spectral gap $1-\lambda$ affects only the high-order term of the convergence rate.
-On the other hand, the factor $K^{\frac{s-1}{2s+1}}$ in the dominated term indicates the linear speed up with respect to the number of devices.
-To the best of our knowledge, this is the first work achieving the linear speed up convergence rate for nonconvex decentralized bilevel optimization under heavy-tailed noises. \item The convergence rate in Theorem~\ref{theorem} can recover the finite-variance setting.
-Specifically, when $s=2$, $K=1$, and not considering other factors, our convergence rate is $O\left(\frac{1}{T^{\frac{1}{5}}}\right)$, which is same as the convergence rate in the single-machine setting in \cite{kwon2023penalty}. \end{enumerate}
+From Theorem~\ref{theorem}, we obtain the following conclusions. \begin{enumerate}[left=9pt] \item The number of iterations is scaled by $1/K$, indicating our algorithm can achieve linear speedup with respect to the number of workers $K$.
+To the best of our knowledge, this is the first work achieving the linear speed up convergence rate for nonconvex decentralized bilevel optimization under heavy-tailed noise. \item The number of iterations is scaled by $1/(1-\lambda)^2$.
+This dependence with respect to the spectral gap is consistent with classical decentralized minimax optimization with variance reduced gradients, such as \cite{xian2021faster,zhang2024jointly}. \item The convergence rate in Theorem~\ref{theorem} can recover the finite-variance setting.
+Specifically, when $s=2$ and $K=1$, the number of iterations of our algorithm is $O\left({\kappa^{10}}/{\epsilon^5}\right)$, which is same as the convergence rate of the single-loop algorithm developed in \cite{kwon2024penalty} for the single-machine setting. \end{enumerate}